onefact/talks.onefact.org/slides.md

 - 📝 **Incentives** - compete with AnyScale, Ray, SkyPilot (multi-cloud, recommended)
 - 🚀 **Risk** - Need to be careful relying on venture capital-backed code (ideal customer profile may be different, may need to pivot, short runway and high return expectations from LPs)
 - **🔍 Research** - usually need to use algorithms like HyperBand and use fully-sharded data parallel models for best performance.
 Supported in Ray and SkyPilot, work-in-progress for Lightning.
+- **🔥 Time Horizon** - behavior change is hard.
+Your future self will thank you but need to learn with experience.

 <br>
 <br>